What’s the secret behind high-performing teams? It’s psychological safety, according to a Google study called Project Aristotle.

 In the workplace, psychological safety is the shared belief that it’s safe to take interpersonal risks as a group.
 These risks include speaking up when there’s a problem with the team dynamics and sharing creative ideas, among others.

-The 2019 People Management Report found that managers who create psychologically safe work environments are less likely to experience employee turnover on their teams.
-If you want to retain top performers, ensure psychological safety across the whole company.
+According to the 2022 State of Talent Optimization Report, one in four companies say psychological safety is the top driver of employee retention.
+If you want to keep great people, ensure psychological safety across the whole company.
 Like any major initiative, it needs to start at the top with executive buy-in.

 Not sure if your employees feel psychologically safe?
 Start by measuring psychological safety in the workplace.
 If you find that you need to create a more safe environment in the workplace, read on.